What is Exhaustion of IP Rights?

 National regime – IP rights in goods would be considered exhausted only in the UK once they were put on the market in the UK.

 Mixed regime – This is where a specific good, sector or IP right are subject to one regime while remaining goods, sectors and IP rights are subject to a different regime.

 A caveat to choosing a regime is the Northern Ireland Protocol.
-This prevents restrictions on parallel trade between Republic of Ireland and other EU member states and Northern Ireland.
+This prevents restrictions on parallel trade between the Republic of Ireland and other EU member states and Northern Ireland.

 The government will assess all options before proceeding, but now there is not a preferred option which does not help rights holders and causes further uncertainty.